What is there for children?

 Over Easter Weekend children are tasked with navigating the World Garden on their own plant hunting mission, with the reward of an Easter Egg for successful explorers.

 Each year in May we host a gun powder-packed Medieval Weekend, complete with firing canons, a battle re-enactment, archers and campfires.

-Every July we have our exciting Plant Hunters' Weekend when Tom, the certified 'plant nut' dresses up and takes visitors on a trip around the world, 'travelling' from the Edwardian period to the present day.
+Every August we have our exciting Plant Hunters' Weekend when Tom, the certified 'plant nut' dresses up and takes visitors on a trip around the world, 'travelling' from the Edwardian period to the present day with some animal friends!

 Children may also be interested to learn about honeybees.
 We now have three hives filled with up to 120,000 bees in the summer!
 There are display boards to learn more about just what bees do.
 In 2014 we have also introduced a miniature 'Insect Inn' for children to explore; who knows what bugs they might find!

 Or simply join us for a picnic - you can settle by the lake or the garden, and there are cakes, sandwiches, baked potatos, soup, teas and Kentish ice-creams for sale in the Castle Marquee.

 'Just to say a huge thank you for taking us round the world garden a few weeks ago.
 The children thoroughly enjoyed themselves and I am still hearing mention of your name.'

 'Had a great time at Lullingstone castle and world garden my boys loved looking at all the different plants from around the world'.